zelanko/sql-docs.fr-fr/docs/t-sql/statements/create-table-as-select-azure-sql-data-warehouse.md

 ;

 --Use CREATE TABLE AS SELECT to import the Azure blob storage data into a new
---SQL Data Warehouse table called ClickStreamData
+--Synapse Analytics table called ClickStreamData
 CREATE TABLE ClickStreamData
 WITH
   (